peterwilliams-swe/ukth-appinn-containerapps-orderapi/challenge2.md

 ![](images/challenge-2-overview.png)

-> **Note**<br>
+> [!NOTE]
-> There is currently a soft limit of maximum 5 Container Apps Environments per subscription per region.
+> There is currently a soft limit of maximum 15 Container Apps Environments per subscription per region.
-> If you are more than five lab participants using the same subscription you need to select different locations to avoid hitting the limit.
+> If you are more than 15 lab participants using the same subscription you need to select different locations to avoid hitting the limit.

 ## Main objectives